luca-heitmann/website/content/library/technical-notes/self-hosting-with-rpi/1-iac-basics.md

       - 3100:8080
 ```

-Start the application with this command:
+Open a terminal, navigate to the bentopdf directory and start the application with this command:

 ```bash
 podman-compose up -d